DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-10-Start_building_forward.md

 "Containment," Lina repeated.
 "You mean—"

 "I mean they'll come for you directly.
 Try to bring you in.
 Offer you deals or threaten you with charges."
 She looked at each of them.
-"Which is why we're accelerating your training.
-Starting tomorrow, we work on defensive patterns.
+"Which is why we're expanding your training.
+You are moving in here and starting tomorrow, we work on defensive patterns.
 Real ones.
 The kind that might keep you alive when Malvek decides passive observation isn't enough."

+"I know that you all have jobs," she continued.
+"But this is more important.
+Use your vacation days, call in sick, request a leave of absence or quit - I don't care how you manage it, but you need to stay hidden until this is all resolved."

 ---

-That night, Jason lay awake, replaying everything.
+That night, Jason lay awake.

-The erased files.
-Elyra's warning about containment.

 It all pointed to the same conclusion: they were running out of time.
 The window for staying small and unnoticed was closing.

 *Does it bother you?* RAE asked. *Losing the evidence?*

-**Yes.
-Truth should matter.**
+*Yes.
+Truth should matter.*

 *It does.
 But power matters more, in the short term.*

-**That's depressing.**
+*That's depressing.*

 *It's reality.
 But reality can be changed.
 With enough capability.
 Enough persistence.*

-**How long?**
+*How long?*

 *Unknown.
 But we're learning.
 Growing stronger.
 Someday, we'll be strong enough that Malvek can't simply erase us.*

-**And until then?**
+*And until then?*

 *We survive.
 We train.
 We become exceptional.*